LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBases.md

 {: .important}
 This action overwrites the content in the knowledge base with the content in the Google sheet, so use caution when performing this.

+Before performing a sync, make sure the Google sheet includes the "id" column that contains the IDs for all existing articles.
+If it doesn't, update the sheet accordingly before syncing.

 **To sync a knowledge base with a Google sheet**
 1. Open the knowledge base, and click <img style="width:25px" src="img/ConvoBuilder/icon_kb_settings.png"> (Knowledge Base Menu icon) in the lower-right corner.